"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

-It took another ten minutes before I felt sure that my stomach was completely empty, if I hadn't thrown it up as well, and could move away from the toilet.
+It took another ten minutes before I felt sure my stomach was completely empty, (if I hadn't thrown it up as well) and could move away from the toilet.
 Josh was kind enough to get me some dental supplies.
 I gargled for a good while, trying to get that oh so lingering taste out of my mouth.
 Next was the scouring of my teeth with the toothbrush and toothpaste.

-That little fact I should have guessed, since he was the only one who wasn't giving me the suspicious stare.
+That little fact I should have known, since he was the only one who wasn't giving me a suspicious stare.

 "Kookie," he stated, not just said but stated.
 I didn't have amnesia; I didn't throw up my brain (yet).
 "We need you to tell us everything."

-I'm doing better, thanks.
-I'll remember to eat less and more slowly next time.
+I was doing better, thanks.
+I'd remember to eat less and more slowly next time.
 Glad to see you too, Dad!